jatin7/dse-graph-northwind-database/README.md

 ##Create the Facebook identity and relationship data loader script
 We need a new Groovy script for the loader for this new data.
+You'll need to edit the inputpath to reflect your environment.
+Do not forget the trailing slash!

 ```
 $ pwd